cyrgarden/qtranslation/README.md

 It was originally created for the translation of the [Grace software](https://gitlab.cairn-devices.eu/cairntech/grace)(by Cairn Devices).

-## Objectif :
+## Objectiv
-Allow simple translation of variables for interfaces that use the [qmetaobject crate](https://github.com/woboq/qmetaobject-rs)
+Allow simple translation of variables for interfaces that use the [qmetaobject](https://github.com/woboq/qmetaobject-rs) crate.

-## Mise en place
+## Setup

 ### In your folder project
 Create in a "lang" folder in your src folder.
-In this "lang" folder create a json file for every languages you want to switch to.
+In this "lang" folder create a json file for every languages you want to switch to. <br><br>
 ![Screenshot](./screenshot.png)

 ### In a Json file